-An instrument is selected by the computer sending the command: IDx where x is the ID number without the value x.
+An instrument is selected by the computer sending the command: IDx where x is the ID number where x is the iD humber without the value x.
 On receiving this command the selected instrument will reply with its ID number.

 Once selected, any of the commands relevant to that instrument can be sent by the computer, without having to again select the instrument.

 It is also possible to determine which instrument is currently selected by sending the command: